 “Look good, feel good, play good.”
 That’s the mantra.
 While you’re putting points on the scoreboard, your football cleats are putting in work.
 And if you want to keep the game fresh, that means your gotta keep the cleats fresh too.
 Real #cleatheads stay obsessed with keeping their cleats clean for practice and game day.
-So we want to hook you up with the best ways to clean your kicks with this How to Clean Football Cleats guide.

 Keeping your cleats fresh starts before you wear them.
 Make sure you store them inside in a dry area.
 The sun can wear and discolor the outside of your cleat.